 - Lapel Mic’s are omni-directional, this means that they capture sound all around it.

-- When using Lav mic’s, keep an eye on the clothing worn by the subject.
-You don’t want cloth rubbing against the mic, and items like leather jackets tend to squeak when they move which can be picked up by the mic.
+- When using Lav mic’s, keep an eye the clothing/hair of the subject.
+You don’t want cloth or hair rubbing against the mic, and items like leather jackets tend to squeak when they move which can be picked up by the mic.

-- Don’t film out in the rain.
+- Avoid filming out in the rain.
 At worst you will have broken some expensive equipment, and at best your audio will be full of raindrops hitting an umbrella.
+If you have to, use rain-covers to protect the equipment.

 - Make sure any cables are properly managed.
 The best way to hurt either yourself or a member of the public, or break a piece of equipment is to trip over a wire.